HAKSOAT/haksoat.github.io/_posts/stock_trading_project/2023-10-30-learning-stock-trading-python.md

 Do note that all of my learnings were done from a point of curiosity, not necessarily with the goal of making lots of money from trading; I'm not going to lie though, that would be a great addon.
 After writing these articles, I intend to pause on this adventure and try out other ideas.
-I do consider trying to win in the stock market to be “play”, and I intend to pick up from where I stopped and continue playing in the future.
+I do consider trying to win in the stock market to be "play", and I intend to pick up from where I stopped and continue playing in the future.

 Here are the things I hope to write about in the coming weeks, if chanced: